samiaab1990/data-visualizations/Basketball/Lebron/README.md

 <p align = 'center'><img src='plots/lebron_shot_chart.png' alt='Lebron Shot Chart' width='80%' height='80%'></p>

-These next two charts are looking at career summaries-the first chart looking at the number of points scored broken down by the teams/seasons James' has played in as well as the points coming from type of shot (free throws, 2 and 3 point field goals)...
+These next two charts are looking at career summaries-the first chart looking at the number of points scored broken down by the teams/seasons Lebron has played in as well as the points coming from type of shot (free throws, 2 and 3 point field goals)...

 <p align = 'center'><img src='plots/lebron_points_summary.png' alt='Lebron Points Summary' width='80%' height='80%'></p>